Keratoconus Treatment From Our Optometrist In Boca Raton, Coral Springs, And Lighthouse Point

 Signs of Keratoconus

 Keratoconus is painless and rarely causes physical irritation to the eye.
 One of the first signs of possible keratoconus is nearsightedness, blurry vision, and astigmatism.
 As keratoconus progresses, sensitivity to light and glare increases, making it more difficult to see at night, especially when driving in traffic.
-Frequent changes to eyeglass prescriptions may also also indicate progressive keratoconus.
+Frequent changes to eyeglass prescriptions may also indicate progressive keratoconus.

 Risk Factors for Keratoconus